jcwillox/hass-auto-backup/README.md

 Also most things other than your database don't change that often so a 4 week old backup of your home assistant config may be the same as 1 day old backup.
 Also in my case the 3 hourly backup only backs up the important files to save on storage, whereas my daily/weekly backups are full snapshots.

-Of course you can tweak these values to you liking, or even add a month/yearly backup schedule 👍.
+Of course you can tweak these values to your liking, or even add a month/yearly backup schedule 👍.
 ### Automation
 ```yaml
 automation: